Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 This class is appropriate for use when higher drive capability is required, for example with SMBus devices on PCI add-in cards and for connecting such cards across the PCI connector between each other and to SMBus devices on the system board.
-Devices may be powered by the bus V DD or by another power source, V Bus (as with, for example, Smart Batteries), and will inter-operate as long as they adhere to the SMBus electrical specifications for their class.
+Devices may be powered by the bus VDD or by another power source, V Bus (as with, for example, Smart Batteries), and will inter-operate as long as they adhere to the SMBus electrical specifications for their class.
 NXP devices have a higher power set of electrical characteristics than SMBus 1.0.
-The main difference is the current sink capability with V OL = 0.4 V.
+The main difference is the current sink capability with VOL = 0.4 V.
 • SMBus low power = 350 μA
 • SMBus high power = 4 mA
 • I²C-bus = 3 mA